-TT: Treatment Technique - a required process intended to reduce the level of a contaminant in drinking water
+TT: Treatment Technique - a required process intended to reduce the level of a contaminant in drinking water coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.

 Level 1 Assessment: A study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.